 Paimio Sanatorium Photographs

 Aalto received the design commission at the age of 30 after winning the architectural competition for the project held in 1929.
-Nestled in the woods in southwestern Finland, the building was completed in 1933, and soon after received critical acclaim both in Finland and abroad.
-Though the building represents the ‘modernist’ period of Aalto’s career and followed many of the tenets of Le Corbusier’s pioneering ideas for modernist architecture (e.g. ribbon windows, roof terraces, machine aesthetic), it also carried the seeds of Aalto’s later move towards a more synthetic approach.
-For instance, the main entrance is marked by a nebulous-shaped canopy unlike anything being designed at that time by the older generation of modernist architects.
+Nestled in the woods in southwestern Finland, the building was completed in 1933 and soon after received critical acclaim both in Finland and abroad.
+Though the building represents the ‘modernist’ period of Aalto’s career and followed many of the tenets of Le Corbusier’s pioneering ideas for modernist architecture (e.g., ribbon windows, roof terraces, machine aesthetic), it also carried the seeds of Aalto’s later move towards a more synthetic approach.
+For instance, the main entrance is marked by a nebulous-shaped canopy, unlike anything being designed by the older generation of modernist architects.

 The building was groundbreaking and was of key importance to the international career of the architect.
 Together with Vyborg (Viipuri) Library, completed two years later, it gave Aalto an international profile.
 Finnish architecture was no longer merely the receiver of influences from outside.
-A tuberculosis sanatorium was particularly suitable for a building that followed the tenets of the new Functionalism, where bold concrete structures and state-of-the-art building services were inseparable elements of architecture and practicality.
+A tuberculosis sanatorium was particularly suitable for a building that followed the new functionalism tenets, where bold concrete structures and state-of-the-art building services were inseparable elements of architecture and practicality.
 Aalto’s starting point for the design of the sanatorium was to make the building itself a contributor to the healing process.
-He liked to call the building a “medical instrument”.
+He liked to call the building a “medical instrument.”

 The architect-designed the interior color scheme, including the yellow floors in the main staircase, the colorful walls in the corridors, the dark ceilings in the patients’ rooms, and the orange balcony rails, in conjunction with the decorative artist Eino Kauria.

-The whole structure, grouped together in several sections according to use, was built in accordance with Aalto’s philosophy, right down to the smallest details of the furniture.
-As far as the furniture was concerned, a good many items designed specifically for the sanatorium were used, as well as standard products that were already available.
-According to the idea of standardization, which belonged to the spirit of the times, these items were also planned for use elsewhere – for example, many of the light fittings ended up in the catalog of the Taito metalworks.
+According to use, the whole structure, grouped in several sections, was built following Aalto’s philosophy, right down to the smallest details of the furniture.
+As far as the furniture was concerned, a good many items designed specifically for the sanatorium were used and standard products that were already available.
+According to the idea of standardization, which belonged to the times’ spirit, these items were also planned for use elsewhere.
+For example, many of the light fittings ended up in the catalog of the Taito metalworks.